magnarem/metsis-drupal8/README.md

 ## New search api based version
 ## Initial working commit
 # Todo:
-- Replace all $_SESSION calls with private tempstore
+- Replace tempstore with session variables where most logical
-- Add configuration forms for the backend services using config API
 - Make all url-paths using the routing names
 - Clean up unused files and code
-- Add twig templates for all forms/pages
-- Move the wms controllers and routing from qsearch to wms module
+- Document metsis_search